LingeJohnsen/Playlist-curator/README.md

 After the model is trained, it is saved and loaded in another file named "jazzy_weekly".
 This model loads data from Spotify playlists and prepares it for scoring.
 Then finally a dataset with songs with a score >=0.5 are returned.
 These songs can then be used to curate your weekly playlist in Spotify.

+## Notes about config.py and playlist_config.py

+IDs, username, and Spotify token, string parameters necessary to load data via the Spotify API, are stored as parameter strings in two python files named config.py and playlist_config.py.
+These files are not stored in this repository, but they are called in the files feature_collection.py, jazzy_df_prep.py, and jazzy_weekly.py.